-ILAB's Office of International Relations (OIR) plays the lead role within the U.S. Government on policy and related program issues in the International Labor Organization and strategic global regions.
-OIR has primary federal responsibility for the Organization for Economic Cooperation and Development's Employment, Labor, and Social Affairs Committee, as well as employment- and labor-related issues in the United Nations, regional groups in the Americas, Asia-Pacific Economic Cooperation, and other international organizations.
+ILAB's Office of International Relations (OIR) has the lead role within the U.S. Government on policy and program issues related to the International Labor Organization.
+OIR also carries out responsibilities on behalf of the U.S. Government at the Organization for Economic Cooperation and Development's Employment, Labor, and Social Affairs Committee, the United Nations, the Inter-American Conference of Ministers of Labor of the Organization of American States, Asia-Pacific Economic Cooperation, the G20 Labor Ministers' process, and the United States-European Union Working Group on Employment and Labor-Related Issues under the New Transatlantic Agenda.